jonlevi/enFoldX/README.md

 ```
 to create a `enfoldx_env` virtual environment, and then activate it.
 The environment includes the basic toolkit (numpy, pandas, etc.) as well as a few tools that we interact with (biopython etc.).

-## Getting Started
+## Getting Started: Running via Local Installation
-You can run enFoldX with AF3 locally installed (i.e. on your HPC or server), or by using the [AF3 server](https://alphafoldserver.com/).
-We include more detailed instructions for both of these options [below](#run-alphafold3-predictions).
+Right now you can run enFoldX with AF3 locally installed (i.e. on your HPC or server).
+We include detailed instructions [below](#run-alphafold3-predictions).

-## Local vs. Server
  **At the moment, our pre-trained VDJdb models can only be run using the local installation of AF3.**

  There are some differences in the way the server processes inputs than the local installation, and so our pre-trained models are not calibrated for server outputs.
 We are actively working on this feature, see [this issue](https://github.com/jonlevi/enFoldX/issues/4) for details.
 In general, we highly recommend using local installation of AF3 for enFoldX anyway, as it allows for the incorporation of multiple seeds at the same time.
 Currently, AlphaFold Server runs just one seed for each job.
 If you want to sample multiple seeds, you need to run multiple identical job submissions with different input seeds, and then collect the results yourself, but this is rather hard to scale up.
 You also cannot separate the MSA steps from the diffusion steps on the AF3 server, which also limits your ability to re-use MSAs, which is critical for efficient prediction of the same TCR against multple potential peptides.